moumc/aitd-lib/docs/index.md

 Deprecated: This method returns a classic address.
 If you do not need the classic address, use `generateXAddress` instead.

-Generate a new XRP Ledger address and corresponding secret.
+Generate a new AITD Ledger address and corresponding secret.

 ### Parameters